 ASTRID2 – the ultimate synchrotron radiation source

 Visit the accelerator laboratory ISA at the Department of Physics and Astronomy at the University of Aarhus, or look up in the night sky at the Crab Nebula, and you can see synchrotron light, where this light is created by electrons spiralling around magnetic fields and accelerated to almost the speed of light itself.
 In our laboratory, these conditions of space, harnessed on Earth, yield intense light which can be used as a powerful tool for a great diversity of sciences.
 In December 2008 ISA was awarded 37 Mkr from the National Programme for Research Infrastructure to build a state-of-the art synchrotron light source, ASTRID2, in Denmark for research within medicine, molecular and cell biology, nanotechnology and atomic and molecular physics.
-This source will produce beams of remarkable quality, with tuneable wavelengths from the ultraviolet to the X-ray.
-The extraordinary brilliance of the light from ASTRID2 will allow new science to be performed in which we examine drug action, probe new means of fabricating electronics and examine the properties of exotic metals, nanowires and biological molecules.
-ASTRID2 will attract large numbers of scientists from both Denmark and abroad, just as the present source ASTRID.
+This source produces beams of remarkable quality, with tuneable wavelengths from the ultraviolet to the X-ray.
+The extraordinary brilliance of the light from ASTRID2 allows new science to be performed in which we examine drug action, probe new means of fabricating electronics and examine the properties of exotic metals, nanowires and biological molecules.
+ASTRID2 attracts large numbers of scientists from both Denmark and abroad, just as the previous source ASTRID did.
 ASTRID2 also has great educational potential, generating an exciting high tech environment for young people.
-In addition, strong connections between Danish industry and the team constructing ASTRID2 will be exploited to develop accelerators for cancer therapy, one of the great medical advances to come in the next decade.
+Strong connections between Danish industry and the team constructing ASTRID2 were exploited to develop accelerators for cancer therapy, one of the great medical advances to come in the next decade.

 The Scientific programme for ASTRID2